Boston Marathon: Records

 Because the course drops 459 ft from start to finish and the start is quite far west of the finish, allowing a helpful tailwind, the Boston Marathon does not satisfy two of the criteria necessary for the ratification of world or American records.

-At the 2011 Boston Marathon on April 18, 2011, Geoffrey Mutai of Kenya ran a time of 2:03:02, which was the fastest ever marathon at the time (since surpassed by Eliud Kipchoge's 2:01:39 in Berlin 2018).
+At the 2011 Boston Marathon on April 18, 2011, Geoffrey Mutai of Kenya ran a time of 2:03:02, which was the fastest ever marathon at the time (since surpassed by Sabastian Sawe's 1:59:30 in London 2026).
 However, due to the reasons listed above, Mutai's performance was not ratified as an official world record.
 Bezunesh Deba from Ethiopia set the women's course record with a 2:19:59 performance on April 21, 2014.
 This was declared after Rita Jeptoo from Kenya was disqualified following a confirmed doping violation.